niksy/entizeta/README.md

 Simple entity converter, used in command line interface.

-## Background

-I grew tired of not being able to have simple utility which allows me to convert various characters to their decimal and hexadecimal values, and also their numeric entities.

-Project started with simple implementation in PHP using basic converter methods.
-As I started using more obscure characters as testing values, it soon became clear that those basic methods obviously aren’t made to deal with those characters.
-So I started my quest in finding proper solution(s) which will cover all known characters.
-As you can probably imagine, this was not an easy task to do, and result of that can be seen in the source code.

-Also, I wanted to do another implementation in JS using Node.js to see what kind of sorcery both languages use to execute this seemingly easy task.
-Node.js is used as default converter, but it’s optional.

 ## Installation

 1. Download binary and place it in the folder in your `$PATH`